fooof-tools/fooof/README.rst

 Dependencies
 ------------

-FOOOF is written in Python, and requires Python >= 3.6 to run.
+FOOOF is written in Python and requires Python >= 3.6 to run.

 It has the following required dependencies: